lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 397 survivors
 4 acknowledged writes lost!         //writes lost means corrupt data
 ```
 In Cassandra, the time-resolution is in milliseconds (three zeroes are blindly appended at the end to show microsecond precision).
-The probability of writes conflicting is much higher for millisecond-resolution and this results in so much corrupt data.
+The probability of writes conflicting is much higher for millisecond-resolution and this results in so much corrupted data.

 When a client makes a read request, the coordinator node collects the data from required nodes and compares the digest (hash) of the data.
 If there is a mismatch, conflict is resolved by using the latest timestamp wins policy.
 In the case of equal timestamps, a value which is lexicographically greater is chosen and sent to inconsistent replicas for read repair.
 It is possible that the corrupted value is lexically greater than the original value.
 As a result, the corrupted value will be returned to the user and also propagated to other correct replicas.